lailaw701/lailawalker/_pages/about.md

   - /about.html
 ---

-My name is Laila Walker and I am a fourth year undergraduate student studying computer science and data science at UC Berkeley.
+My name is Laila Walker and I am a fourth year undergraduate student studying computer  and data science at UC Berkeley!
 After working as an educator and software engineering intern, I became interested in Human-Computer Interaction and software engineering.

-I am in the process of applying for graduate programs around the country.
+My goal is to create tools and interfaces that make programming easier for newer and more experienced programmers alike.
+This became an interest of mine after working as an instructor for several engineering programs in the past and working as a software engineering intern twice.
+I want to make the world of tech more comfortable for everyone with an emphasis on people of color.
+I am in the process of applying for graduate programs across the country.

 Teaching
 ======